Winds-Studio/Surf/README.md

 # Surf
 Surf is a fork of [LeeesExploitFixer](https://github.com/XeraPlugins/LeeesExploitFixer-3.0) of a fork of 254nm's [L2X9Core](https://github.com/254nm/L2X9Core)

-A plugin to remove illegal and NBT items.
+A plugin to fix exploits and remove illegal/NBT items for anarchy servers.

-- Support 1.7.x - 1.20.x (maybe?)
+- Paper 1.8.x - Latest Minecraft Version (Currently 1.20.2)
-- Folia support
+- Folia Support

 ___